 and she sees like the car next to her or like across the street from her it's like this really nice car and that's our hero so our hero comes over and wants to be you know the hero in the situation and offers her to join him in his new car so that she can at least stay warm and they spend like 'eight perfect hours' with each other where they talk they get to know each other

 and they have a great time but obviously and unfortunately the situation ends where they are free to move along and go to the places that they need to be and they lose connection until they see each other again and then that's when they start their you know budding friendship and their relationship.

-I thought that our hero and our heroine liked each other too quickly I thought that with the eighth hour like the scene it would take longer than like a scene but it was literally just a scene I thought it would be like you know a couple chapters at least you know maybe like half a book where our hero and our heroine are like actually having conversations
+I thought that our hero and our heroine liked each other too quickly I thought that with the eighth hour like the scene it would take longer than a scene but it was literally just a scene I thought it would be like you know a couple chapters at least you know maybe like half a book where our hero and our heroine are like actually having conversations

-but I swear to you those eight hours were just like maybe like a couple paragraphs in a chapter so I felt very undercooked and underdeveloped with the relationship so I couldn't really trust that they actually had a connection with each other especially since the writing felt like it was more showing than telling so I didn't really like that I didn't care if they ended up together or not.
+but I swear to you those eight hours were just like maybe a couple paragraphs in a chapter so I felt very undercooked and underdeveloped with the relationship I couldn't really trust that they actually had a connection with each other especially since the writing felt like it was more showing than telling so I didn't really like that I didn't care if they ended up together or not.

 4. The Party Crasher: A Novel